techstonia/twog/README.md

 # Twog: A simple Twilio powered voice blog

-Blog about your daily activities using your voice and a mobile phone.
+Publish voice posts using your mobile phone.
 No internet connection needed!

 You can find my voice blog on: [https://twog.herokuapp.com](https://twog.herokuapp.com).